-- a An Event Approval is required to be issued from Council's Events Team prior to any event occurring in accordance with this consent.
-Any information required to be submitted as part of this consent must be submitted with an Event Application to the satisfaction of Council's Events Team. - b Any condition imposed on the Event Approval must be abided by.
+a An Event Approval is required to be issued from Council's Events Team prior to any event occurring in accordance with this consent.
+Any information required to be submitted as part of this consent must be submitted with an Event Application.